Livestock & Grazing

 \[\begin{split}\begin{aligned} \text{implied}_{c,p} &= \sum_f \text{feed}_{c,p,f} \times \text{efficiency}_{c,p,f} \\[6pt] \text{scale}_{c,p} &= \frac{\text{FAOSTAT}_{c,p}} {\text{implied}_{c,p}} \\[6pt] \text{feed_scaled}_{c,p,f} &= \text{feed}_{c,p,f} \times \text{scale}_{c,p} \end{aligned}\end{split}\]

-The efficiencies used here are the uncalibrated values from feed_to_animal_products_uncalibrated.csv.
+The efficiencies used here are the uncalibrated values from feed_to_animal_products.csv.
 Scale factors outside the range [0.3, 3.0] are logged as potential data inconsistencies in the GLEAM disaggregation (e.g., a mismatch between GLEAM’s regional feed totals and FAOSTAT’s country-level production data).
 If FAOSTAT reports zero production for a (country, product) pair, all feed is set to zero; if the implied production is zero but FAOSTAT is positive, the scale factor defaults to 1.0 and a warning is logged.

 Output

-processing/{name}/feed_baseline_uncalibrated.csv contains one row per (country, product, feed category) combination:
+processing/{name}/feed_baseline.csv contains one row per (country, product, feed category) combination:

 • country: ISO 3166-1 alpha-3 country code